23+ Cream Puff Fillings: From Classic Pastry Cream to Easy No-Cook Ideas

 Maple Pastry Cream

-(This recipe uses quite a lot of maple syrup, so it’s a decent way to use up any leftovers, too!)
+Because this version uses a generous amount of maple syrup, it’s also a practical way to use up any leftovers you might have on hand.

 Pumpkin Pastry Cream